 On May 14, 2003, our shareholders approved a restricted stock plan for our Board of Directors (the "Directors' Restricted Stock Plan").
 We have reserved 1.0 million shares of our common stock for issuance under this plan and as of December 31, 2009 there were 770,000 shares available for award.
 Under the Directors' Restricted Stock Plan, each director can be awarded up to 10,000 shares of restricted stock each calendar year.
 Under this plan, we granted a total of 55,000 shares of restricted common stock to our directors during each of the years ended December 31, 2008 and 2007, respectively.
-We did not grant any shares of restricted common stock to our directors during the year ended December 31, 2009.
-Of the total shares granted to the directors since the inception of the Directors' Restricted Stock Plan, 66,000 shares were not fully vested as of December 31, 2009.
+We did not grant any shares of restricted common stock to our directors during each of the directors since the inception of the Directors' Restricted Stock Plan, 66,000 shares were not fully vested as of December 31, 2009.